olcf/olcf-user-docs/profiling/TAU.rst

 	loops routine="#"
 	END_INSTRUMENT_SECTION

-Then declare the options
+Then declare the options in your submission script

 .. code::

 	export TAU_OPTIONS="-optTauSelectFile=select.tau -optLinking=lpnetcdf -optVerbose"

+- The linking option is required for this application, not for all the applications
 - Do not forget to unset TAU_OPTIONS when not necessary
-- Execute as previously
+- Execute the application as previously

 - Now you can see the duration of all the loops